Who are the Kurds?

-Why are Kurds at the forefront of the fight against IS?
+Why were Kurds at the forefront of the fight against IS?

 In mid-2013, the jihadist group Islamic State (IS) turned its sights on three Kurdish enclaves that bordered territory under its control in northern Syria.
 It launched repeated attacks that until mid-2014 were repelled by the People's Protection Units (YPG) - the armed wing of the Syrian Kurdish Democratic Union Party (PYD).

 An IS advance in northern Iraq in June 2014 also drew that country's Kurds into the conflict.
 The government of Iraq's autonomous Kurdistan Region sent its Peshmerga forces to areas abandoned by the Iraqi army.

 In August 2014, the jihadists launched a surprise offensive and the Peshmerga withdrew from several areas.
 A number of towns inhabited by religious minorities fell, notably Sinjar, where IS militants killed or captured thousands of Yazidis.

 In response, a US-led multinational coalition launched air strikes in northern Iraq and sent military advisers to help the Peshmerga.
 The YPG and the Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades and has bases in Iraq, also came to their aid.

 In September 2014, IS launched an assault on the enclave around the northern Syrian Kurdish town of Kobane, forcing tens of thousands of people to flee across the nearby Turkish border.
 Despite the proximity of the fighting, Turkey refused to attack IS positions or allow Turkish Kurds to cross to defend it.